revature-13Aug18-java/code-samples-for-Chandrika-Sinha/Project0/README.md

 Superdank Bank is a console banking application that allows users to create accounts and make deposits/withdrawals to their accounts.

-# User Stories
- + create a user account with a unique email and/or username
- + secure my account using a password
- + log in/log out
- + create a bank account associated with each user
- + deposit money
- + withdraw money (no negative balances!)
- + view account balance

 # Github
 This project can be found on [https://github.com/1808-Aug13-Java/batch-source/tree/Chandrika_Sinha]( https://github.com/1808-Aug13-Java/batch-source/tree/Chandrika_Sinha) under __Projects__ >>